pyca/cryptography/docs/installation.rst

 You can compile OpenSSL yourself as well or use the binaries we build for our release infrastructure (`openssl-release`_).
-Be sure to download the proper version for your architecture and Python (2010 works for Python 2.6, 2.7, 3.3, and 3.4 while 2015 is required for 3.5).
+Be sure to download the proper version for your architecture and Python (2010 works for Python 2.6, 2.7, 3.3, and 3.4 while 2015 is required for 3.5 and above).
 Wherever you place your copy of OpenSSL you'll need to set the ``LIB`` and ``INCLUDE`` environment variables to include the proper locations.
 For example: